juddisjudd/poe2-quest-tracker/README.md

 ### Quest Tracking
 - Detailed quest information with rewards, warnings, and strategic advice
 - Quests organized by act with collapsible sections
-- Toggle optional quests on or off
-- Multiple community-created campaign guides to choose from
+- Filter quests by type (Spirit, Passive, Boss, etc.)

 ### Gem Progression
 - Import gem builds directly from Path of Building codes or pobb.in links